 What is Sticky Tempeh Crumbles?

-This crumbled sticky tempeh uses tempeh with a savory, umami sauce to glaze the tempeh.
+This crumbled sticky tempeh uses tempeh with a savory, umami sauce (similar to my sticky eggplant with teriyaki sauce) to glaze the tempeh.
 It is made by first stir-frying some crumbled tempeh, then allowing the sauce to caramelize and thicken to infuse flavor into the tempeh.

 Step-by-step Instructions

 1. Prepare: Peel and mince the garlic and ginger.
 Then crumble the tempeh until they have a mince-like texture.
-You can also cut them into sticks for a more authentic, accidentally vegetarian & vegan Indonesian Tempeh Orek recipe (note that the website is in Indonesian, but you can still see how the traditional Indonesian tempeh recipe looks like; plus, doing a quick Google Translate will do the trick!).
+You can also cut them into sticks for a more authentic, accidentally vegetarian & vegan Indonesian Tempeh Orek recipe (note that the website is in Indonesian, but you can still see how the traditional Indonesian tempeh recipe looks like).

 2. Mix: Mix together all the ingredients for the tempeh sauce.

 3. Sauté time!
-First, add the aromatics (garlic and ginger) to the skillet and sauté for 2-3 minutes until they turn slightly brown.
-Then add the crumbled tempeh and fry until golden brown for about 5-6 minutes.
+First, add the aromatics (garlic and ginger) to the skillet and sauté until they turn slightly brown.
+Then add the crumbled tempeh and fry until golden brown.

-4. Glaze: Glaze the pan with the sauce and cook further for 4-6 more minutes until it’s caramelized!
+4. Glaze: Glaze the pan with the sauce and cook further until it’s caramelized!

 Do I Need to Steam my Tempeh?